O. J. Simpson: Early life

-Born and raised in San Francisco, California, Simpson is a son of Eunice (née Durden), a hospital administrator, and Jimmy Lee Simpson, who has been described as having worked as an employee of the Federal Reserve Bank and a onetime bank custodian.
-His father was a well-known drag queen in the San Francisco Bay Area.
+Born in 1947 in San Francisco, California, Simpson was a son of Eunice (née Durden), an orderly at a psychiatric ward, and Jimmy Lee Simpson, a custodian for a Federal Reserve Bank and a private club and a cook.
+His father was also a well-known drag queen in the Bay Area.
 Later in life, Jimmy Simpson announced that he was gay.
 He died of AIDS in 1986.

-Simpson's maternal grandparents were from Louisiana, and his aunt gave him the name Orenthal, which she said was the name of a French actor she liked.
-He was called "O. J." from birth and did not know that Orenthal was his given name until a teacher read it in third grade.
-Simpson has one brother, Melvin Leon "Truman" Simpson, one living sister, Shirley Simpson-Baker, and one deceased sister, Carmelita Simpson-Durio.
+Simpson's maternal grandparents were from Louisiana.
+His aunt gave him the name Orenthal, which she told him was the name of a French or Italian actor she liked.
+He was called "O.J." from birth and did not know that Orenthal was his given name until a teacher read it in third grade.
+Simpson had one brother, Melvin Leon "Truman" Simpson, one living sister, Shirley Simpson-Baker, and one deceased sister, Carmelita Simpson-Durio.

+Simpson grew up in San Francisco and lived with his family in the housing projects of the low-income Potrero Hill neighborhood.
 As a child, Simpson developed rickets and wore braces on his legs until the age of five, giving him his bowlegged stance.
-His parents separated in 1952, and Simpson was raised by his mother.
+He earned money by scalping tickets and collecting seat cushions at Kezar Stadium.
+After his parents separated in 1952 (when Simpson was 4), he and his siblings were raised by their mother.

-Simpson grew up in San Francisco and lived with his family in the housing projects of the Potrero Hill neighborhood.
-In his early teenage years, he joined a street gang called the Persian Warriors and was briefly incarcerated at the San Francisco Youth Guidance Center.
-Future wife Marguerite, his childhood sweetheart, described Simpson as "really an awful person then"; after his third arrest, a meeting with Willie Mays during which the baseball star encouraged Simpson to avoid trouble helped persuade him to reform.
-At Galileo High School (currently Galileo Academy of Science and Technology) in San Francisco, Simpson played for the school football team, the Galileo Lions.
+In his early teenage years, Simpson joined a street gang called the Persian Warriors and was briefly incarcerated at the San Francisco Youth Guidance Center.
+His future wife Marguerite, whom he dated in high school, described him as "really an awful person then."
+He was arrested three times.
+After his third arrest, Simpson happened to meet baseball star Willie Mays, who encouraged the youth to avoid trouble.
+He said it helped persuade him to reform.

+Simpson first practiced sports at the Potrero Hill Recreation Center, which welcomed black people.
+At Galileo High School (now Galileo Academy of Science and Technology) in San Francisco, Simpson played for the school football team, the Galileo Lions.
+He played as a tackle and then as a fullback.
+Meanwhile, he started earning money by organizing dances and charging admission.
 He graduated in 1965.